ozan-git/manufacture/quality_control_oca/readme/import_excel_template.rst

      - Human-readable product template name; used for review only.
      - ``Sterilized Filter``
    * - ``code``
-     - Required
+     - Optional
      - Text (unique per test)
-     - Identifier used to create or update the related ``qc.test``.
+     - Stable identifier used to create or update the related ``qc.test``.
+Leave it empty to rely on the test name.
      - ``STERIL_TEST``
    * - ``name``
      - Required